eighteen73/.github/profile/README.md

 - Help to resolve an open issue
 - Suggest new ideas

-We're always on the lookout for like minded people to join our team to.
+We're always on the lookout for like minded people to join our team.
 If you like what we're doing here please check [our website](https://eighteen73.co.uk/careers/) for current positions and contact details.